What ESL students can learn from ESL writers

 1) Mastering a second language.

-Once you move to a new country, you learn a little of the language that is spoken there or make an effort once you are there.
+Once you move to a new country, you learn a little of the language that is spoken there or try once you are there.
 Don’t learn the language just so you can speak with people.
 There is a lot of creative potential in you to use the new language.
 Aleksandar Hemon, a Bosnian who moved to America, wrote his first English short story within three years.
-Today, he is a well known author!
+Today, he is a well known ESL writer!

 2) Professional Advancement

 Making small talk is convenient and easy.
-But it takes time to start having engaging conversations with your new friends and colleagues.
+But it takes time to have engaging conversations with your new friends and colleagues.
 Indulging from time to time in creative writing can help you get there.
 That is when you gain insights into topics of your mutual interest and it will naturally flow out in your conversations.
+ESL students can start conversations with their friends, however small the topic might be and try to make complex sentences.

 3) Improved capacity of thinking

-You may encounter many words, meanings and concepts that exclusively exist in a particular language, which other languages and cultures have not conceived or defined.
+You may encounter many words, meanings and concepts that only exist in a particular language, which other languages and cultures have not conceived or defined.
 This makes you think in a greater capacity.
 It could introduce you to new concepts of freedom, norms and ethics which do not exist in your first language or local culture.
+ESL writers do a tremendous amount of research in a language that is not their mother tongue and still pull off accuracy in terms of the representation of another culture.

 4) Increased Opportunities